- Eye of the Eiger

 Make a night to remember on this chilly kaleidoscopic excursion in Engelberg.

 So what's it like?

-Swiss ski resorts have it all - majestic mountains, superb skiing, good ski schools and plenty of great mountain restaurants.
-Many of our Swiss ski resorts are easily reached by the excellent transport network, making it the ultimate destination for flexible ski travel.
+Swiss ski resorts have it all – majestic mountains, superb ski schools and plenty of great slopeside restaurants.
+Many of them are also easily reached by the famously efficient rail network, making it the ultimate destination for fast and flexible ski travel.

-It was of course travellers from the United Kingdom who, craving the same skiing opportunity they were able to access in neighbouring France, first persuaded local Swiss authorities to run their famously reliable and durable mountain railway services as early ski lifts.
-This of course opened up access to some truly incredible descents and Switzerland never looked back as a ski destination.
+It was of course travellers from the United Kingdom who, craving the same skiing they were able to access in neighbouring France, first persuaded local Swiss authorities to run their reliable mountain railway services as early ski lifts.
+This opened up some truly incredible descents and Switzerland never looked back as a ski destination.

-What does Switzerland offer you as a skier?
-It offers some of the most iconic mountains in both Europe and the world.
-Zermatt is home to the towering Matterhorn, a setting for thrill seekers for over 150 years.
-Grindelwald and Wengen give you access to the trio of the First, Monch and Eiger mountains as well as the Jungfraujoch.
+Of course, Switzerland offers some of the most iconic mountains in the world.
+Zermatt is home to the picturesquely-pointy Matterhorn – a setting for thrill seekers for over 150 years – while the imposing Eiger towers over Grindelwald and Wengen.

-It does not go without saying that Switzerland may be more expensive than other European countries for a ski break, but one area your money is well spent is on mountain food.
-The cuisine is generally the best on offer in Europe.
-Burger and chips are scarce and in its place you’ll likely find a delicious traditional dish like a plate of Rösti, Käseschnitte (a Swiss version of cheese on toast) and the world-famous Raclette.
+It should not go without saying that Switzerland may be more expensive than other European countries for a ski break, but an area your money will be well spent is on mountain food.

 For bargain ski holidays and last-minute offers, take a look at our Switzerland ski deals.